Callville, Nevada: History

 Callville was one of seven Mormon settlements on or near the Muddy River, the others being St. Thomas, Saint Joseph, Overton, West Point, Mill Point later Simonsville and Rioville on the Colorado River above its confluence with the Virgin River.
 Callville became the county seat of Pah-Ute County, Arizona Territory, in December 1865, before the seat was moved on October 1, 1867 to St. Thomas.

 During the American Civil War in the 1860s, it was used as a garrison by the Army and as a landing point for Colorado River steamboats.
 The military shut down the garrison at Callville in 1869.
-A year after the American Civil War ended, steamboat began to travel on the Colorado River from the Gulf of California to Callville.
+A year after the American Civil War ended, steamboats began to travel on the Colorado River from the Gulf of California to Callville.
 But immediately thereafter, Congress realigned the states of Arizona and Nevada, which incorporated Callville into the state of Nevada.
 From 1867 to 69, Octavius Decatur Gass was Callville's postmaster; but by 1869, the port of Callville was deemed to be too far up the Colorado for steamboat navigation.
 The Deseret News noted that the port of Callville was abandoned in June of that year.
 The news story was in connection with the escape of horse thieves who used four large doors from the abandoned settlement's warehouse as a raft.
 The storehouse was still noted as standing in 1892.

 Later in 1921, a large deposit of colemanite was discovered near Callville Wash.

 Callville was submerged under 400 ft of water after the Colorado River was dammed to form Lake Mead.
 Callville Bay recreation area is located at the site.